q2a-projects/Q2A-Ultimate-Widgets/README.md

 - [x] Most Voted
 - [x] Random Post
 - [x] Questions from people I follow
-- [ ] Tab: combine other list in tabs
+- [x] Tab: combine other list in tabs
 - [x] Category Posts: Questions from opened post's category
+- [x] Reminder to choose best answer on for user questions with enought points in answers or enough number of answers

 ### Login
 - [x] WordPress Login